Startup-Nights/website/README.md

 If this definition / interpretation is not accurate, we may stil.l be able to circumvent it by using a high [`miminumCacheTTL`](https://nextjs.org/docs/api-reference/next/image#minimum-cache-ttl).

+### Structure

+- `components/blocks` contains the "whole" blocks that the user can select
+- `components/items` are parts of blocks - sometimes also nested!

 ## LICENSE

 Licensed under the [Apache 2.0 license](./LICENSE).